What is SNMP?

 - For further scalability, eG Enterprise uses a decentralized monitoring model.
 Multiple polling systems can be configured, and the target devices can be allocated to different polling systems.

 Even after 30+ years, there is no other monitoring protocol standard like SNMP.
-Almost all network devices and data center equipment support SNMP.
+Almost all network devices and data center equipment support this protocol.
 As it is a common standard, SNMP has to be supported by any monitoring system today.

 At the same time, as other monitoring protocols are more common for monitoring applications, cloud, virtualization platforms, etc., monitoring tools cannot rely on SNMP alone.